Atharva0045/Machine-Learning-ZTM/README.md

 Here are a few projects you'll find in this repository:

+- **Project 1: Iris Dataset Classification**: Understanding the fundamentals behind classification.
-- **Project 1: Predicting House Prices**: Using regression models to predict house prices based on various features.
+- **Project 2: Predicting House Prices**: Using regression models to predict house prices based on various features.
-- **Project 2: Sentiment Analysis**: Classifying sentiments from textual data using NLP techniques.
-- **Project 3: Image Classification**: Classifying images using CNN and transfer learning.

 ## 💡 Key Concepts Learned